The Immigrants of Angel Island

 ● How might the environment in the new land help or hinder newcomers’ inclusion?

 ● How do newcomers come to understand the new land and their place in it over time?

-You might also use the film to provide context for an inquiry using resources from of Chinese Immigration Collection
+You might also use the film to provide context for an inquiry using resources from our Chinese Immigration Collection.

 For additional resources related to this film see: